 How to Apply

 You will be able to choose your Area of Interest on a pull down menu.
 This will ensure that you are applying to the right program.
-For example, "M.A. in Performance as Public Practice (PPP)," “M.F.A. in Directing,” “M.F.A. in Lighting Design,” etc.
+For example, “M.F.A. in Theatre (Directing),” “M.F.A. in Theatre (Costume Design),” etc.